 What follows is an overview of the scientific data we have on several of the most prevalent club drugs.
 Because many of these drug-use trends are still emerging, some of the data presented here are preliminary.
-Toward this end, we have established a link to provide scientific information about club drugs.

-Some Facts About Club Drugs
+Facts About Club Drugs

 Slang or Street Names: Ecstasy, Molly, XTC, X, Adam, Clarity, Lover’s Speed

 MDMA was developed and patented in the early 1900’s as a chemical precursor in the synthesis of pharmaceuticals.
 Chemically, MDMA is similar to the stimulant amphetamine and the hallucinogen mescaline.
 MDMA can produce both stimulant and psychedelic effects.

 Methylenedioxyamphetamine (MDA) and methylenedioxymethamphetamine (MDEA) are drugs chemically similar to MDMA.
 MDMA is taken orally, usually in a tablet or a capsule.
 MDMA’s effects last approximately three to six hours, though confusion, depression, sleep problems, anxiety, and paranoia have been reported to occur even weeks after the drug is taken.
 MDMA can produce a significant increase in heart rate and blood pressure and a sense of alertness like that associated with amphetamine use.